DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 #### `PhaseRunner.js`
 *   **@module PhaseRunner:** A generic executor for declarative startup phase configurations.
 *   **Core Responsibilities:**
     *   Parses a phase config object and builds a GSAP timeline dynamically from it.
+Handles timing of animations (including sounds via `type: 'audio'`) based on their `position` property.
+    *   Manages `specialTerminalFlicker` for Phase 1, ensuring its visual timeline starts at T=0 of the phase.
     *   Orchestrates all procedural state changes for components during the startup sequence.
     *   Returns a promise that resolves on completion of the phase timeline.

 #### `startupPhase[0-11].js`
-*   **@module startupPhaseX:** A series of modules, each exporting a single, declarative configuration object that defines all animations and actions for that phase.
+*   **@module startupPhaseX:** A series of modules, each exporting a single, declarative configuration object that defines all animations (including sound triggers with specific `position` values for timing) and actions for that phase.
+Durations are set to achieve a rhythmic overall sequence.